altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 {
 "M::How far down does this go."
 "FL::A safe distance."
-~Martha walked down smooth lead-layed passage~
+~Martha walked down smooth lead-layed passage.
-~There was a slight curve to the steps, outlining some huge pillar to her right~ 'M::Hands and arms away from the lead walls, inside the staircase at all times.'
+There was a slight curve to the steps, outlining some huge pillar to her right~ 'M::Hands and arms away from the lead walls, inside the staircase at all times.'
-~She felt the hair rise up on her arms, due to cold or a faint buzzing of electricity~ ~Small LEDs in sconces spilt orange, reflecting on the lead~ 'R::Okay this Al-tok thing - better analogy: a tick.'
+~She felt the hair rise up on her arms, due to cold or a faint buzzing of electricity.
+Small LEDs in sconces spilt orange, reflecting on the lead~ 'R::Okay this Al-tok thing - better analogy: a tick.'
 `"Tick?"`
 'R::It attached itself to us via the link, sucked out a bunch of the Algera from the Awakened.'